h15200/notes/system-design.md

 ### Other specialized Storage Paradigms

 - BLOB (Binary Large Object) Store is used to store an arbitrary unstructured source of data (video, image, audio, binary).
+  - a subclass of noSql
-A relational db can't store blobs.
-Usually functions like a key-value store, but a blob store is optimized for big unstructured data.
-A key-value store is optimized for simple value.
-Examples - `GCS (google cloud storage)` `S3 (amazon)`
+  - A relational db can't store blobs.
+  - Usually functions like a key-value store, but a blob store is optimized for big unstructured data while a key-value store is optimized for simple value.
+  - `GCS (google cloud storage)` `S3 (amazon)`
-- Time Series - used for monitoring by storing timestamps.
-Can be set so certain events can trigger read/write. example `InfluxDb`, `Prometheus`
+- Time Series
+  - used for monitoring by storing timestamps.
+Write once, read many times over time ranges queries.
+    Can be set so certain events can trigger read/write. example `InfluxDb`, `Prometheus`, `Druid`
+  - ingests millions of writes per second, which is higher throughput than normal OLAP system
+  - different function as a data warehouse
-- Graph db - SQL and no SQL dbs rely on a table format.
+- Graph db
+  - SQL and no SQL dbs rely on a table format.
 But if the data has a ton of relationships with individual data points, a graph may be a better representation.
-Social Networks are a good use case.
-Ex - `Neo4j`.
+  - Social Networks are a good use case.
+  - `Neo4j`.
 The language used to parse graph databases is `cypher`.
     Cipher queries make finding graph connections much easier
 - Spatial db optimized for spatial data like locations on a map.
 Queries based on locations can not be optimized based on column indexing like with regular data.
 Doing queries like "locations in the vicinity of x" is done much better using tree data structures.
 Usually uses a `quad tree` algorithm

 quad trees are trees that have 0 or 4 children used to do location searches used to index two-dimensional spatial data (like longitude, latitude)